From the author: Previously published in Fictionvale volume 2 in 2014. The next generation cares little about what we lose as society progresses.

-The old man sat on a chair on his back porch, rocking back and forth, staring at the grass.
+The old man sat on a rocking chair on his back porch, staring at the grass.
 He would have liked to look at the stars, but there were none to see.
 He refused to look at the animated images and logos in the sky.
-Decades ago, he convinced himself that turning his head to the ground was an act of rebellion, like the mute button on the TV once was.
+Decades ago, he convinced himself that turning his head to the ground was an act of rebellion, like the Mute button on the TV once was.

 So the old man watched the plain, motionless grass while above him, behind the sparse clouds, animated cartoon characters danced, company logos flashed and rotated and flipped, dramatic text scrolled and zoomed in and out.
 Five hundred individual regions in this hemisphere, each displaying its own animation against a black background that simulated the night sky of old.
 Some sequences were as long as five minutes, others as short as a couple seconds, looping again and again and again from sundown to sunup.

 As a boy, the old man clearly remembered sitting on the porch with his father under a cloudless night sky and the land would be pale white under the moonlight.
 The Earth was no longer illuminated by the moon at night.
 Now the trees and grass glowed faintly red from the light of a corporate logo above.
 The old man sighed, as he did every night that he pondered it.

 Movement out the corner of his eye caught his attention.
 His new neighbor, Joseph, had slid open the patio door.
 He carried a telescope gingerly in one arm, a tripod and a small box in the other.
 He picked a relatively flat spot in his backyard, set the tripod down, and attached the telescope to it.
 He then walked back inside, setting the box on the patio table on his way.